Script library

 Each script types will have different input data types.
 Below is the specification for each type of script:

-Validate authentication context class that is sent via an AuthnRequest from a Service Provider
+Validate authentication context class that is sent via an AuthnRequest from a SAML Service Provider

 Script usage